verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

 <br/>

-## OpenSearch Restore Using Velero
+## OpenSearch restore using Velero

-For OpenSearch, Verrazzano provides a custom hook that you can use along with Velero, to perform a restore operation.
+For OpenSearch, Verrazzano provides a custom hook that you can use along with Velero to perform a restore operation.
 Due to the nature of transient data handled by OpenSearch, the hook invokes OpenSearch snapshot APIs to restore data streams appropriately, thereby ensuring there is no loss of data and avoids data corruption as well.

-To initiate an OpenSearch restore, first delete the existing OpenSearch cluster running on the system and all related data.
+To initiate an OpenSearch restore operation, first delete the existing OpenSearch cluster running on the system and all related data.

-1. Scale down `Verrazzano Monitoring Operator`.
-This is required since the operator manages the lifecycle of the Opensearch cluster, hence scaling it down to zero ensures that it does not interfere with the restore operation.
+1. Scale down the Verrazzano Monitoring Operator.
+This is required because the operator manages the life cycle of the OpenSearch cluster, so scaling it down to zero ensures that it does not interfere with the restore operation.
-   The restore operation also ensures this operator is scaled back up to return the system back to the previous state.
+   The restore operation also ensures that this operator is scaled back up to return the system to its previous state.

     ```shell
     $ kubectl scale deploy -n verrazzano-system verrazzano-monitoring-operator --replicas=0